matbesancon/hugo-site/content/post/2020-01-23-discrete-diff.markdown

 in the last decade with its used in ML, increasing the usability of the available libraries.
 It consists in getting an augmented information out of a function.

-If a function has a type signature `f: a -> b`, the goal is, without modyfing the function, to compute a derivative, which is also a function, which to every point in the domain, yields a linear map from domain to co-domain `df: a -> (a -o b)`, where `a -o b` denotes a linear map, regardless of underlying representation (matrix, function, ...).
+If a function has a type signature `f: a -> b`, the goal is, without modifying the function, to compute a derivative, which is also a function, which to every point in the domain, yields a linear map from domain to co-domain `df: a -> (a -o b)`, where `a -o b` denotes a linear map, regardless of underlying representation (matrix, function, ...).